MahendraC17/sensor-data-engineering-analysis/README.md

 NDVI values generally increase after sowing, indicating expected vegetation growth activity following crop establishment.

-It was asked to ignore the bad `sensor_status` observations, only  CORRUPTED NDVI readings were removed from the final analysis.
+It was asked to ignore the bad `sensor_status` observations, only  CORRUPTED NDVI readings were removed and isolated from the final analysis.
 DEGRADED and UNKNOWN sensor states were preserved (for before and after NDVI analysis) when NDVI values remained plausible, because operational instability may still contain importaant informattion regarding the sensors useful for vegetation signals.

+The increase in post sowing NDVI across all crop categories aligns with expected vegetation development following crop establishment, suggesting that the trusted subset retained biologically meaningful signals despite inconsistencies in the raw system.

 Sugarcane shows the highest post-sowing NDVI increase and also dominates the dataset with 19 parcels, while soybean and wheat contain only 4 and 2 parcels respectively.
 As a result, the soybean and wheat aggregates are less statistically stable and more sensitive to parcel-level variation.